marijnh/Eloquent-JavaScript/15_event.md

 {{index "addEventListener method", "event handling"}}

 Each ((browser)) event handler is registered in a context.
-When you call `addEventListener` as we did before, you are calling it as a method on the whole ((window)) because in the browser the ((global scope)) is equivalent to the `window` object.
-Every ((DOM)) element, as well as some other types of objects, has its own `addEventListener` method, which allows you to listen specifically on that element.
+We called `addEventListener` on the `window` object before.
+This method can also be found on ((DOM)) elements and some other types of objects.
+Event listeners are only called when the event happens in the context of the object they are registered on.

 ```{lang: "text/html"}
 <button>Click me</button>